 Motor trade licence plates are a DVLA offering that helps motor industry professionals save time and money by removing the need to tax each vehicle.
 When a vehicle is only temporarily in your possession, it’s not cost or time efficient to register each for road tax.
 Trade plates are exclusively for motor traders and vehicle testers when driving on the road.

 If you’re a professional in the motor trade industry, you’ll likely benefit from trade plates.
-According to the DVLA, you’re eligible for trade plates if you are any of the following:
+According to the DVLA, the following individuals are eligible for trade plates:

 • Dealers, manufacturers, and repairers of vehicles (including collection and delivery agents)